revv21/Edocr2/README.md

-Great — this is the right DFMEA logic 👍
-What you’re asking for is a three-stage generative pipeline with explicit possibility filtering, instead of the earlier chained generation.
-I’ll give you clean, generic, LLM-driven code that does exactly this:
-Stage A – From focus element functions → generate only possible failure modes Stage B – From lower-level functions + noise → generate only possible failure causes Stage C – From higher-level functions → generate logical failure effects Stage D – Map (Cause → Mode → Effect) only if logically consistent No hard-coded engineering knowledge.
-No “every noise causes failure” assumption.
-DFMEA semantics enforced structurally.
-1️⃣ Key design change (important)
-Instead of generating row-by-row, we do set generation + mapping:
+Yes — this is a much more DFMEA-correct causal direction, and honestly this is closer to how experienced teams think.
+You’re moving from
+function-driven enumeration → cause-driven reasoning, which is exactly what DFMEA intends.
+Below I’ll do this cleanly:
+Restate the new causal logic precisely
+Show the LLM prompt contracts for each step
+Give you generic, plug-and-play Python code that implements exactly this logic Explain why this avoids over-generation and stays audit-safe No hard-coding.
+No domain assumptions.
+1️⃣ New DFMEA logic (formalized)
+Your requested logic is:
 Copy code

-Focus functions  ──► Possible Failure Modes (SET) Lower+Noise      ──► Possible Failure Causes (SET) Higher functions ──► Possible Failure Effects (SET)

-Then:
-Cause × Mode × Effect
+Noise factor
    ↓
-LLM logical consistency check
+Failure cause (lower-level origin)
    ↓
-Valid DFMEA rows only
-This mirrors how DFMEA is done by expert teams.
+Which focus element functions could be affected?
+   ↓
+Failure modes of those focus functions
+   ↓
+Relevant higher-level functions
+   ↓
+Failure effects
+Key differences from earlier versions:
+Failure cause comes FIRST
+Focus functions are filtered, not enumerated
+Failure modes are generated only for affected functions Higher-level functions are contextually relevant, not cartesian This is the right direction.
-2️⃣ LLM prompt contracts (generic & safe)
+2️⃣ LLM prompt contracts (generic, DFMEA-safe)
+These are the only places where “intelligence” lives.
-A) Generate possible failure modes (focus element only) Plain text
+A) Generate failure causes from noise (lower-level origin) Plain text
 Copy code
 Given:
+- Lower-level element name
+- ONE specific lower-level function
+- ONE noise factor from the P-diagram

+Task:
+List all realistic failure causes that could originate in the lower-level element due to the given noise factor.

+Rules:
+- Causes must originate in the lower-level element
+- Causes must affect the stated lower-level function
+- Do NOT include failure modes or effects
+- Each cause must be ONE sentence
+- Return an empty list if no realistic failure cause exists
+- Return as a bullet list
+B) Identify affected focus element functions (filter step) Plain text
+Copy code
+Given:
 - Focus element name
+- List of focus element functions
-- ONE specific focus element function
+- ONE failure cause originating in a lower-level element

 Task:
-List all technically possible failure modes of this function.
+From the list of focus element functions, identify which functions could realistically be affected by this failure cause.

 Rules:
-- Failure modes must describe incorrect behavior of the function
-- Do NOT include causes
-- Do NOT include effects
+- Return ONLY functions from the provided list
+- Return an empty list if none are affected
-- Do NOT mention failure mode classifications
+- Do NOT explain reasoning
-- Each failure mode must be ONE sentence
 - Return as a bullet list
+This step is critical — it prevents garbage mappings.
-B) Generate possible failure causes (lower + noise) Plain text
+C) Generate failure modes from affected focus functions Plain text
 Copy code
 Given:
-- Lower-level element name
+- Focus element name
-- ONE specific lower-level function
+- ONE specific focus element function
-- ONE noise factor from P-diagram
+- ONE failure cause

 Task:
-List all realistic failure causes that could affect this function under the given noise.
+List all realistic failure modes of the focus element function that could result from the given failure cause.

 Rules:
-- Causes must originate in the lower-level element
+- Describe incorrect behavior of the function
-- Do NOT include failure modes or effects
+- Do NOT include causes or effects
+- Do NOT mention failure mode classification
-- Each cause must be ONE sentence
+- Each failure mode must be ONE sentence
-- Return an empty list if no realistic cause exists
 - Return as a bullet list
+D) Identify relevant higher-level functions
-C) Generate possible failure effects (higher level) Plain text
+Plain text
 Copy code
 Given:
 - Higher-level element name
+- List of higher-level functions
-- ONE specific higher-level function
+- ONE focus element function
 - ONE focus element failure mode

 Task:
-List all realistic failure effects on the higher-level function.
+From the list of higher-level functions, identify which functions could be impacted by this failure mode.

 Rules:
-- Effects must describe loss or degradation of the higher-level function
+- Return ONLY functions from the provided list
+- Return an empty list if none are impacted
-- Do NOT include causes
+- Do NOT explain reasoning
-- Each effect must be ONE sentence
 - Return as a bullet list
-D) Logical consistency gate (critical)
+E) Generate failure effects
 Plain text
 Copy code
 Given:
-- Failure cause
+- Higher-level element name
+- ONE higher-level function
-- Failure mode
+- ONE focus element failure mode
-- Failure effect

-Question:
-Is this cause → mode → effect chain logically and technically consistent?

-Answer strictly with:
-YES or NO
+Task:
+Describe ONE realistic failure effect on the higher-level function.

+Rules:
+- Describe loss or degradation of the function
+- Do NOT include causes
+- ONE sentence only
-3️⃣ Generic DFMEA generator (LLM-first, correct logic) Below is production-grade generic code that matches your requested logic.
+3️⃣ Generic DFMEA generator (updated logic)
+This is fully generic, LLM-first, and matches your structure.
-✅ DFMEA generator using possibility sets
+✅ Python code (cause-driven DFMEA engine)
 Python
 Copy code
 import pandas as pd